Overview

 Tasks are short-lived units of work that run to completion and return a typed result.
 Unlike agents, tasks do not persist; they take temporary control only while executing.
 Tasks can include tool definitions used to complete their objectives.

 Task groups run sequences of tasks for multi-step operations.
-They allow users to revisit earlier steps when corrections are needed, and all tasks in a group share conversation context.
+They allow users to revisit earlier steps if corrections are needed, and all tasks in a group share conversation context.
 The summarized result is returned to the controlling agent when the group finishes.

 This architecture makes workflows explicit and predictable: agents manage ongoing conversational control, tasks encapsulate discrete operations, tools execute side effects and enable handoffs, and task groups coordinate ordered multi-step flows with regression support.
 Together, these constructs form a testable and maintainable execution model for non-trivial voice AI systems.